Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 Regarding UM, who organizationally is best situated to handle/manage?

 There isn't one path fits all -- depends on an organization's size, how many clients, and how many contracts with MCOs.
 A recommended approach is to balance centralized vs individual.
 Consider how well equipped a central staff, social worker or nurse is able to speak to a case just by looking at a chart?
 On the other side, training 20 people to do UM reduces the amount of time they can spend on other things.
 Also raises question of supervision.

 Can a person be in both an adult and children's health home with two care managers?

 Medicaid for primary care is currently managed care.
 Behavioral Health is being transitioned and will no longer be carved-out from Medicaid recipient's Managed Care Plans and billed Fee-for-Service.

 If an agency provides services to both children and adults and has been approved for adult BH HCBS, do they receive automatic approval for the children's HCBS?

 No, the designation process to provide HCBS services to children is a separate and distinct process from the Adult HCBS designation.

-What consideration will there be for complexity and comorbidity in the capitation formula?
+What consideration will there be for complexity and comorbidity in the capitation formula for children's services?